 This is a bit more advanced of a pose.
-As illustrated, you can see the leg is similar but this stretch requires more flexibility and balance.
+As illustrated, the leg is similar, but this stretch requires more flexibility and balance.
 Do not advance to this pose until you have mastered the other two.

 Taking an anti-inflammatory, such as ibuprofen or naproxen, can help with discomfort that comes from sciatica pain.
-In some severe cases, a physician might suggest either a higher dose of an over the counter medication or a prescription muscle reliever.
+In some severe cases, a physician might suggest a higher dose of an over-the-counter medication or a prescription muscle reliever.

 If the above suggestions fail to work, maybe try a professional massage.
 It is amazing the good that will do!
 When all else fails, contact your general practitioner.
 Some sessions with a physical therapist might net you the relief you are looking for.